Home

 Hair removal has to be done very carefully around the sensitive eyes.

 Okay, tweezing is bad enough but pulling out lots of eyebrow hairs all at once, now that's just torture.
-Dry and wet epilators are meant for the large body parts, like the legs, arms and back, not the delicate skin around the eyes.
-The accuracy an epilator isn't great and if a hair breaks under the skin, ingrown hairs & blemishes can result.
+Dry and wet epilators are meant for the large body parts, like the legs, and , not the delicate skin around the eyes.
+The accuracy an epilator isn't great and if a hair breaks under the skin, & blemishes can result.
 Also, epilators need the unwanted hairs to be at least 1/4" long... many people aren't willing to wait that long.

 Most clinics and dermatologists will not do laser treatments around the sensitive eye tissue.
 The laser for hair removal uses light energy to send heat into the hair follicle where the cells are burned & zapped.
 The accuracy isn't great and the risk of eye damage is high too.